yellowenergy/openshift-cartridge-scala/template/README.md

 SBT template project for quickly getting started with spray-server http://spray.io

-This is [spray-template](https://github.com/spray/spray-template) inline link.
+This is the original github repo [spray-template](https://github.com/spray/spray-template).

 Learn more at [spray.io](http://www.spray.io)